UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

   - `sleep` reboots the keyboard into a low power mode, that still scans keys and can be woken up by s+f or j+l keys.
   - `shutdown` is used by uhk when its battery runs out.
 You can wake up by plugging in the USB cable.
 It is not designed to be used directly.
   - `wake` wakes up the device from "any" sleep mode that doesn't disable macro engine and the half link.
+  - Further rules:
+    - If a sleep mode is activated while another sleep mode is active, the deeper of them will be activated.
+    - If `toggle` is specified and the device is already in the (exact) sleep mode, it will wake the device instead.
 - `reboot` - reboots the right half, and in case of uhk80, also left half and connected dongles.
 (Uhk60 left half shouldn't need reboot as it is a simple module.)
-  Further rules:
-    - If a sleep mode is activated while another sleep mode is active, the deeper of them will be activated.
-    - If `toggle` is specified and the device is already in the (exact) sleep mode, it will wake the device instead.

 ### Bluetooth:
 - `bluetooth [toggle] { pair | advertise | noAdvertise }` controls advertising for hid devices - this doesn't affect dongle and left half advertising.